kooljo/monostack/README.md

 # **Monostack 🚀**

 ## 📌 Overview
 Monostack is a **CLI tool** that helps developers generate a **full-stack project structure** interactively or using default configurations.
 It supports multiple technologies for **backend, frontend-web, frontend-mobile, and frontend-desktop**, allowing quick setup of a scalable and modular application.
-It also generates a **docker-compose.yml** file based on the selected technologies.
+It also generates a **docker-compose.yml** file based on the selected technologies and provides database integration.

 ---